12 Easter-Inspired Nail Ideas You’ll Actually Want To Wear This Spring

 Rainbow Ribbons

-Bows were everywhere for Christmas last year, but nail tech Ashlyn Zentner (aka @nailsbyashlyn_) proves they can work for every occasion by updating the color palette accordingly.
+Bows were everywhere for Christmas last year, but nail tech Ashlyn Zentner (aka @nailsbyashlyn_) proves they can work for every occasion by updating the colour palette accordingly.
 This rainbow set is so joyful.

 AdvertisementADVERTISEMENT